braisf03/braisf03/README.md

 # Hi there 👋

 I'm studying a degree in computer engineering in the university of A coruña, Spain 🇪🇸.
-If you want to know about the things I'm currently doing check my repositories you're welcome
+If you want to know about the things I'm currently doing check my repositories you're welcome to check them out.

 ### 💬 Languages
 ![C](https://img.shields.io/badge/-C-000?&logo=C)